deepak-kosaraju/k8s-admin-certification/exam-reference-topics.md

 ## Storage 7%

 - create and allocate persistent volumes
+- Understand persistent volumen claims primitive
+- Understand Kubernetes storage objects
+- Know how to configure applications with persistent storage
 - What is the storageClass and why are they important
 - What are 3 mains access modes for persistent volumes
 - Diff between persistent volumen claim and persistent volume and their lifecycle and how are they linked
-- configure application with persistent storage in a  POD

 ## Logging / Monitoring 5%